Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: AIS 201

-AIS 202 Introduction to Contemporary Experience in Indian America (5) I&S, DIV
+AIS 202 Introduction to American Indian Contemporary and Social Issues (5) I&S, DIV

 View course details in MyPlan: AIS 202